U.S. Air Space Map

 Community-based guidelines require recreational operators to give notice for flights within 5 statute miles of an airport.
 Notice must be given to the airport operator or air traffic control tower, if the airport has a tower.
 Tap or click on an airspace area to see the airport operator phone number.

 Temporary Flight Restrictions (TFRs) are used by the FAA to temporarily restrict flights in certain areas.
 Some TFRs have become more permanent, like those around Disneyland and Disneyworld.
 But most are event based, for example when the President comes to town or to protect airspace for an airshow.
-The FAA publishes TFRs as necessary, but there are also “unpublished” TFRs for sporting events.
-AirMap does not yet incorporate these unpublished TFRs, but soon it will!
+The FAA publishes TFRs as necessary, but there are also “unpublished” TFRs for sporting events that AirMap also includes.
+A gray circle indicates that a TFR is not active at the moment, but is scheduled to start in the next 24 hours.

 Prohibited or Restricted Airspace